Set Up for Metrics

 Metrics are created from existing views on a Tableau site.
 To ensure that users can create metrics on a view, verify that:

 - Users have the Create/Refresh Metrics permission capability for the workbook that the view belongs to.
 For more information, see Permissions.

 - The password for the data source is embedded, if it is required.
-For more information, see Edit Connections on Tableau Online.
+For more information, see Edit Connections on Tableau Cloud.

 Disable metrics for a site